 No later than 30 days after the end of that award year, the school must remit any interest earned in excess of $500 to the Department of Health and Human Services and include with it:

 an explanation stating that the refund is for excess interest,

 “U.S. Department of Education—Federal Student Aid” as the name of the awarding agency, and

 the school’s DUNS number in the addendum record or other correspondence.

 See HHS’s instructions (the section on returning interest is at the bottom of the page), but note that they vary somewhat with what is above.
 For example, the HHS webpage refers to payee account and grant numbers that do not apply here and may be ignored.

-Schools may remit excess interest electronically by ACH direct deposit or by FedWire; they may also mail a paper check, though the electronic methods are preferred.
-Note too that the mailing address for paper checks is no longer the Rockville, Maryland address that was included in the regulations but instead is currently
+Schools may remit excess interest electronically by ACH direct deposit or by FedWire; schools may also mail a paper check, though the electronic methods are preferred.
+The mailing address for paper checks is:

 HHS Program Support Center, PO Box 979132, St. Louis, MO 63197